 Each week, we’ll feature a specific theme covering a foundational building block of agrifood tech entrepreneurship.
 Founders will find out what they need to launch a successful venture, gain exposure to industry experts and hear from like-minded founders who share a similar vision of changing the world.
 All the while, learning tactical skills and perspectives that will help gain an edge.

 Alongside the sessions, Cicada GrowLab are running mentor office hours — drop-in virtual sessions to connect founders directly with a valuable network of industry experts and investors.
 Learn from folks who have ‘been there, done that’ and who will give founders unique perspectives and insights that aren't able to be found elsewhere.
-Mentor office hours are now open, scroll to the bottom of this page to apply.
+Mentor office hours are now closed.

 Cicada GrowLab mentor hours